maro7tigre/PySignalDecipher/docs/development/command_system.md

   - Provides serialization/deserialization methods

 The project model provides a comprehensive representation of application state that can be serialized, deserialized, and tracked for changes.

+## Hardware Integration

+**File: `command_system/hardware_manager.py`**

+Provides integration with oscilloscopes and other hardware devices through PyVISA:

+- `HardwareManager`: Manages hardware connections and device parameters
+  - `initialize()`: Initialize the hardware manager
+  - `get_available_devices()`: Get list of available devices
+  - `connect_device()`: Connect to a device and create variables for its parameters
+  - `disconnect_device()`: Disconnect a device and clean up associated variables
+  - Creates and manages variables linked to device parameters
+  - Provides device-specific operations through standard PyVISA commands

+The hardware manager provides a bridge between the command system and physical devices, creating variables for device parameters that can be linked to UI components and monitored for changes.

+## Workspace Management

+**File: `command_system/workspace_manager.py`**

+Manages workspaces, tabs, and their associated commands and variables:

+- `WorkspaceTabManager`: Manages workspace tabs and their state
+  - `create_workspace()`: Create a new workspace tab
+  - `set_active_workspace()`: Set the active workspace
+  - `remove_workspace()`: Remove a workspace and clean up resources
+  - Updates available utility options based on active workspace
+  - Coordinates between workspace state in the project and UI components

+The workspace manager provides a centralized system for managing workspaces and their associated resources, including dock widgets, variables, and UI components.

 ## Command Implementations